-Range masks are another easy and common type of mask to use in that it allows you to adjust brightness levels for mask protection.
-In order for this to work, the initial image must be non-linear (stretched).
+Range masks are a common type of mask to use.
+Similar to luminance masks by being based on pixel brightness levels, range masks adds the capability of defining an upper and lower brightness limit for the mask.
+In order for the range selection process to work, the initial image must be non-linear (stretched).

-Range masks are most often used in the later stages of image processing where we need to focus our attention on sharpening, color and brightness adjustments on the brighter areas of the image or on helping to darken the background.
+Range masks are most often used in the later stages of image processing where there is a need to focus attention on sharpening, color, and brightness adjustments on the brighter areas of the image or on helping to darken the background.

 Range Mask

-To create a range mask effectively, use the real-time preview option so you can see how the changes will impact the created range mask.
+To create a Range Mask (Process – Mask Generation – Range Selection) effectively, use the real-time preview option so you can see how the changes will impact the created range mask.

 • Fuzziness: Determines how sharp of a transition there will be between protected/unprotected portions of the image.
 This is often increased to create a smoother transition

-• Smoothness: This determines how much of a blur to apply to the mask.
+• Smoothness: This determines how much of a blur to apply to the mask to avoid pixel-level detail.

 • Screening: The screening option helps create a mask that has intensity levels aligned with the initial image.
 This is similar to what a luminance mask would do.
-This is typically not used very often.
+This is a rarely used option.

-• Lightness: Focuses the mask on the luminance portion of the image.
-This is typically enabled.
+• Lightness: Focuses the mask on the luminance portion (CIE L*) of the image.
+This is only applicable for color images.
+This option is typically enabled.